-As an industry, our position on what makes a quality link has changed over the years, specifically in the past 18 months, and most tactics have followed suit.
-The culprit for shifting our paradigm has been the Panda and Penguin updates that have made valuable content and natural, quality link signals a necessity.
+As an industry, our position on what makes a quality link has changed over the years, specifically in the past year, and most tactics have followed suit.
+This shifting paradigm can easily be attributed to the Panda and Penguin updates and refreshes, which have placed a strong emphasis on valuable content and natural, quality link signals.

-With this push towards the complete removal of manipulative practices, in addition to an increase in the correlation of social signals and rankings – and I say correlation, because that is what it is for now – SEOs are left with a smaller tool set of tactics that work to produce link signals that are beneficial to a site.
+With this push towards the complete removal of manipulative practices, in addition to scare tactics on any form of guest posting, SEOs are left with a smaller tool set of tactics that work to produce link signals that are beneficial to a site.

 In short, the gap between the links that actually work to increase authority and what Google says works is closing.
-And, if updates continue on this track, those opting for quick and easy links are going to find themselves booted.
+And, if updates continue on this track, those opting for quick and easy links are going to find themselves in trouble.

 - Why Build Links